Flexible Dieting FTW

 Total Calories * Percentage per macro / calories per gram = Total Grams per macro

-Fit in your foods to those numbers, balancing a bit of each macro everytime you eat.
+Fit what you eat into those numbers, balancing a bit of each macro every time you eat.
 Keep things balanced and the diet is a breeze.

 Example Macro Requirements

 Let’s look at a scenario to see how it all fits together.
 Make up someone in your head.
 Let’s name them ‘Bob,’ or something.
-Pretend they are a 26 year old male, 5′ 8″, and roughly 185lbs.
+Pretend they are a 26-year-old male, 5′ 8″, and roughly 185lbs.
 They lead a fairly light, but not sedentary, lifestyle.
-He wants to stay the same weight, but change his body composition mostly jiggles to something a bit healthier.
+He wants to stay the same weight but change his body composition from something that mostly jiggles to something a bit healthier.

 Let’s get ‘Bob’ on a good flexible dieting schedule.